 geovector.
-Azimuth (in degrees east from north) and geographical length must be found in columns 3 and 4.
+Azimuth (in degrees east from north) and length (in km) must be found in columns 4 and 5.
 The size is the length of the vector head.
 Vector width is set by -W. See VECTOR ATTRIBUTES for specifying attributes.
 Note: Geovector stems are drawn as thin filled polygons and hence pen attributes like dashed and dotted are not available.
-For allowable geographical units, see UNITS.